 No more hunger headaches!
 Eating good-for-you meals throughout the day (with smaller portions, so you don't eat too much) will keep your blood sugar on an even keel.
 Try to pair a protein with a complex carbohydrate, such as peanut butter on whole-grain bread or a chicken breast with brown rice.
 Also, sip enough fluids, since dehydration can also give you a headache.

-This combines exercise and education to reduce pain and improve range of motion.
-If you get tension headaches, physical therapy may help relax your neck muscles and teach you to form new habits that lead to better posture.
+If you get tension headaches, physical therapy will help relax your neck muscles and give you new habits that lead to better posture.

-Over-the counter pain relievers such as acetaminophen, aspirin, ibuprofen, and naproxen are effective against many types of headaches.
-But using these medicines daily, or nearly every day, can result in medication overuse headaches or rebound headaches -- headache pain that returns as soon as the pills have worn off.
+Over-the counter pain relievers such as acetaminophen, aspirin, ibuprofen, and naproxen work well against many types of headaches.
+But using these medicines daily, or nearly every day, can bring on medication overuse headaches or rebound headaches -- headache pain that returns as soon as the pills have worn off.
 For frequent or severe headaches, ask your doctor what would help.